ahmadrafsanjani/ahmadrafsanjani.github.io/03_publication.md

 Programming soft robots with flexible mechanical metamaterials, Science Robotics 4(29), eaav7874 (2019).

+A. Rafsanjani, L. Jin, B. Deng, K. Bertoldi, Propagation of pop ups in kirigami shells,
+Proceedings of the National Academy of Sciences of the United States of America 116 (17) 8200-8205 (2019).

 A. Rafsanjani, Y. Zhang, B. Liu, S.M.
 Rubinstein, K. Bertoldi, Kirigami skins make a simple soft actuator crawl, Science Robotics 3(15), eaar7555 (2018).